Vintageinfo – All About Vintage Lighting

 Manufacturer: Louis Poulsen, Copenhagen, Denmark.

-Other versions: This LamPetit table lamp exists in black, orange and grey.
+Other versions: The LamPetit table lamp was produced in black, orange and grey.

-The switch on the back has 3 positions.
-Off, full power and half power.
-The same mechanism as on the Japanese Taki light Iris table lamp from that period.
+The switch on the back has three positions: off, full power and half power.
+It uses the same principle as the Japanese Taki Light Iris table lamp from the same period.

-LamPetit: Lampetit is the Finnish word for wall lamp or sconce.
-This lamp was intended to use as a wall lamp.
-In the bottom there is a recess provided to hang it on the wall.
-Most people use it as a bedside or desk lamp.
-Lampe Petite is also French for small lamp.
+LamPetit: The name Lampetit is related to the Finnish word lampetti, meaning a wall lamp or sconce.
+The lamp was originally intended for use as a wall lamp, and the recess in the base allows it to be hung on the wall.
+Today, however, it is more often used as a bedside lamp or desk lamp.
+The name may also have been chosen because it sounds like the French phrase for a small lamp.

 The LamPetit table lamp received an iF Design Award in 1971.